Did Patsy Cline Have A Premonition About Her Own Death?

 Patsy Cline’s manager, Randy Hughes, was piloting the small aircraft on March 5, 1963.
 When the plane got caught in an intense and sudden storm, Hughes had trouble controlling the craft.
 He was not experienced in flying using just instruments.
 Just outside Camden, Tennessee, the plane went down.
 Everyone on board the plane was killed on impact.

 Patsy Cline had commented to her friends that she had an eerie feeling that she would die young and it seemed that she acted on this premonition.
 She finalized her will just a few months before the plane crash.
 In her will, she made provisions for her three small children to be cared for by her friends.
 She also started giving away some of her most cherished possessions to her family and friends.
 Patsy remarked that she wanted them to have something to remember her by.
-It seemed like a strange and spooky move for a young, thirty-year-old woman.
+It seemed like a strange and spooky move for a woman who was just 30 years old.

 Patsy Cline’s greatest legacy was her contribution to country music.
 She helped shatter gender barriers in the music industry and pave the way for future female country artists.
-Patsy Cline set the bar high with her music, but it could be that she had more, hidden talents, such as predicting her own death.
+Patsy Cline set the bar high with her music.
+If she did indeed sense that danger or possible death was imminent, it's a shame that she was unable to do anything to prevent it.

 Like it?
 Share with your friends!